cmdcolin/cmdcolin.github.io/_posts/2022-10-10-reactstate.md

 ---

-If you make a React component that has, say, a prop for a item id, and an async action in a `useEffect` to fetch data for that item from an API, then you may probably also have a `useState` to set data after you get results back from your API (or an error occurs).
+If you make a React component that has, say, a prop for a item id, and an async action in a `useEffect` to fetch data for that item from an API, then you probably also have a `useState` to set data after you get results back from your API (or an error occurs).
 But, the interesting thing to me is